AmigaOS: Graphical user interface

 The native Amiga windowing system is called Intuition, which handles input from the keyboard and mouse and rendering of screens, windows and widgets.

 Prior to AmigaOS 2.0, there was no standardized look and feel, application developers had to write their own non-standard widgets.
 Commodore added the GadTools library and BOOPSI in AmigaOS 2.0, both of which provided standardized widgets.
 Commodore also published the Amiga User Interface Style Guide, which explained how applications should be laid out for consistency.
 Stefan Stuntz created a popular third-party widget library, based on BOOPSI, called Magic User Interface, or MUI.
 MorphOS uses MUI as its official toolkit, while AROS uses a MUI clone called Zune.
 AmigaOS 3.5 added another widget set, ReAction, also based on BOOPSI.

 An unusual feature of AmigaOS is the use of multiple screens shown on the same display.
 Each screen may have a different video resolution or color depth.
 AmigaOS 2.0 added support for public screens, allowing applications to open windows on other applications' screens.
 Prior to AmigaOS 2.0, only the Workbench screen was shared.
 A widget in the top-right corner of every screen allows screens to be cycled through.
 Screens can be overlaid by dragging each up or down by their title bars.
 AmigaOS 4 introduced screens that are draggable in any direction.

 File manager

 Workbench is the native graphical file manager and desktop environment of AmigaOS.
-Though the term Workbench was originally used to refer to the entire operating system, with the release of AmigaOS 3.1 the operating system was renamed AmigaOS and subsequently Workbench refers to the desktop manager only.
+Though the term Workbench was originally used by users to refer to the entire operating system, with the release of AmigaOS 3.1 the operating system was renamed AmigaOS and subsequently Workbench refers to the desktop manager only.
 As the name suggests, the metaphor of a workbench is used, rather than that of a desktop; directories are depicted as drawers, executable files are tools, data files are projects and GUI widgets are gadgets.
 In many other aspects the interface resembles Mac OS, with the main desktop showing icons of inserted disks and hard drive partitions, and a single menu bar at the top of every screen.
 Unlike the Macintosh mouse available at the time, the standard Amiga mouse has two buttons – the right mouse button operates the pull-down menus, with a "release to select" mechanism.